Salivary Gland Tumors Overview

 Radiation therapy or extensive surgery may be needed if the tumor is cancerous.
 Chemotherapy may be used when the disease has spread beyond the salivary glands.

 Ehab Hanna is an Otolaryngologist and a Surgical Oncologist in Houston, Texas.
-Dr. Hanna has been practicing medicine for over 40 years and is rated as an Elite doctor by MediFind in the treatment of Salivary Gland Tumors.
-He is also highly rated in 38 other conditions, according to our data.
-His top areas of expertise are Sinus Cancer, Olfactory Neuroblastoma, Adenoid Cystic Carcinoma, and Salivary Gland Tumors.
-He is board certified in Otolaryngology and Surgical Oncology and licensed to treat patients in Texas.
-Dr. Hanna is currently accepting new patients.
+Dr. Hanna has been practicing medicine for over 44 years and is rated as an Elite provider by MediFind in the treatment of Salivary Gland Tumors.
+His top areas of expertise are Olfactory Neuroblastoma, Adenoid Cystic Carcinoma, Sinus Cancer, Turbinectomy, and Endoscopy.

 Most salivary gland tumors are noncancerous and slow growing.
 Removing the tumor with surgery often cures the condition.
 In rare cases, the tumor is cancerous and further treatment is needed.